 Jennifer co-owns Central Animal Hospital with Dr. Carter.
 They have twin daughters, Lillian and MaryBeth.
 Prior to purchasing the hospital in 2002, she was a Senior Manager with Deloitte's Enterprise Risk Solutions group in San Francisco and still is a CPA (in inactive status).
-Jennifer is active in Petaluma Valley Rotary, currently serving as their President.
+Jennifer is active in Petaluma Valley Rotary.

 Brittany started on our Hospitality Team 10 years ago, where she realized her passion for animals.
 She worked her way through school and is now a licensed veterinary technician (aka RVT).
 Brittany took over management last year and is passionate about helping others.
-She also likes to help educate clients on all the information and facts they need to help their animals live a long happy life.
-She also loves to go above and beyond to make sure all the pets that come through have a comfortable and fun experience here!
-She lives in Rohnert Park with her husband Mike, their Greyhound Farrah, and kitties Meeka and Bruiser.
+She enjoys educating clients on helping their furry family members live a long happy life.
+She also loves to go above and beyond to make sure all pets that come through the door have a comfortable and fun experience here!
+Brittany lives in Rohnert Park with her husband Mike, their Greyhound Farrah, and kitties Meeka and Bruiser.

 Courtney has been in customer service since 2002.
 She has always wanted to make a difference in the world, and has always loved animals.
 This drove her to work in the veterinary field.
 Courtney has adopted many cats, dogs, hamsters, snakes and fish throughout her life.
 She currently lives in Cloverdale with her kitty, Jasmine, who she rescued from a feral community.
 Courtney is currently enrolled in the veterinary technician program at the Santa Rosa Junior College to expand her knowledge.